OpenEvalProject/evals/manuscripts/elife-43789/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/43789/elife-43789-fig7-v1.jpg)

-**Figure 7.:** Alcmonavis poeschli.(A) Proximal end as exposed in medial view.
+**Figure 7.:** (A) Proximal end as exposed in medial view.
 (B) Proximal end in oblique posteromedial view.
 (C) mid-shaft in medial view.
 Abbreviations: fu, longitudinal furrow; tbr, tuberculum bicipitale radii.
 Scale bars are 5 mm.

 An unusual feature of the proximal radius is a raised, medially directed crest on the anteromedial side of the shaft Figure 7A,B).
 This crest expands abruptly medially some 3.5 mm distal to the proximal articular surface and extends for at least 9 mm distally, before it obliquely disappears into the shaft (although the crest is damaged in parts, enough is preserved to establish its approximately shape and extent; Figure 7B).
 At its highest section, the crest extends at least 1.5 mm from the shaft medially.
 In position and general appearance, this crest corresponds to the tuberculum bicipitale radii of birds (Baumel and Witmer, 1993), and we thus interpret it as the insertion of the M. biceps brachii.
 In basal paravian theropods, a similar crest on the proximal radius has so far only been described in Bambiraptor (Burnham, 2004), but it is absent in Deinonychus (Ostrom, 1969), Pyroraptor (Allain and Taquet, 2000), Anchiornis (Pei et al., 2017), and Balaur (Brusatte et al., 2013).
 In Confuciusornis (Chiappe et al., 1999) and at least some specimens of Archaeopteryx (pers. obs.), a small tuberculum bicipitale radii is present, but it is triangular in shape and less pronounced than in SNSB- BSPG 2017 I 133 (see below).

 The midsection of the radial shaft is more or less intact, showing a longitudinal groove running along the medial side of the shaft (Figure 7C).
 Such a groove is absent in Archaeopteryx, but has been described for some species of Enantiornithes (e.g., Chiappe and Walker, 2002; Sanz et al., 2002; Hu et al., 2015).
 A similar groove was also described for Jeholornis, but interpreted as the result of crushing (Lefèvre et al., 2014).
 However, as such groove is also present in other specimens of Jeholornis, including the holotype (Chiappe and Meng, 2016): 32, 36), this structure might be authentic.
 The shaft has its minimal width at about mid-length, from where it again gradually expands distally to a width of 4 mm at the point where the radius is overlain by the metacarpus.
 Nothing can be said about the morphology of the distal end of the bone, as it suffered severe damage.

-## Carpus
+#### Carpus

 The carpus is represented by the semilunate carpal that is preserved in articulation with the metacarpus (Figure 4), two small bones preserved below the distal end of the ulna (Figures 6 and 8), and a very small element preserved in articulation with the proximal end of metacarpal III (Figures 8 and 9).
 In agreement with Botelho et al., 2014, the small element articulated with metacarpal III is interpreted as distal carpal 3.
 The other two carpals are poorly preserved, but probably represent the radiale, preserved a small distance away below the lateral side of the distal ulna, and the pisiforme (=ulnare; see Botelho et al., 2014), which is preserved directly below the medial side of the ulna and is partially covered by the first manual ungual.

 ![Figure 8.](https://cdn.elifesciences.org/articles/43789/elife-43789-fig8-v1.jpg)

-**Figure 8.:** Alcmonavis poeschli in (A) normal and (B) ultraviolet light.Abbreviations as in Figures 2 and 4, and: dc, distal carpal.
+**Figure 8.:** Abbreviations as in Figures 2 and 4, and: dc, distal carpal.
 Scale bar is 10 mm.

 ![Figure 9.](https://cdn.elifesciences.org/articles/43789/elife-43789-fig9-v1.jpg)

-**Figure 9.:** Alcmonavis poeschli in (A) normal and (B) ultraviolet light.Abbreviations as in Figures 2, 4 and 8, and: patr, palmar trochlear ridge; pltr, plantar trochlear ridge.
+**Figure 9.:** Abbreviations as in Figures 2, 4 and 8, and: patr, palmar trochlear ridge; pltr, plantar trochlear ridge.
 Scale bar is 5 mm.

 Both proximal carpals have a rather poorly defined, granular bone surface, probably indicating incomplete ossification (Figure 6).
 The radiale is a small element, maximally 4.3 mm wide and 2.8 mm deep.
 It is roughly trapezoidal in outline, has rounded edges, is slightly waisted, and tapers towards its medial(?) side.
 The exposed (distal?) surface is subdivided by an oblique ridge into two slightly angled facets, a larger, concave lateral(?) facet, presumably for the articulation with the trochlea of the semilunate carpal, and a smaller, triangular lateral facet towards the tapering edge, which might represent the attachment of a propatagial tendon (see Wang et al., 2017, for the presence of propatagia in maniraptoran theropods).